 COVID EXPOSURE/INFECTION UPDATES:

-EXPOSURE WHILE FULLY VACCINATED= (You are more than 2 weeks after your last booster dose of Pfizer or Moderna)
+EXPOSURE WHILE FULLY VACCINATED= (You are more than 2 weeks after your last booster dose of COVID19 vaccine)

 Get tested after exposure